XYQuadrat/memoria/README.md

-# memoriae
+# memoria

-memoriae is an open-source self-hosted live online quiz tool, similar to Kahoot.
+memoria is an open-source self-hosted live online quiz tool, similar to Kahoot.

 This repository was forked from https://github.com/williamjacksn/pblive